 By the end of this module, you will be able to:

-✅ Define plagiarism and its different types.
+✅ Define Copyright and Plagiarism and its different types.

 ✅ Understand why plagiarism is a serious issue in academia.